alignalghii/loosely-coupled-figure-editor/README.md

 ## Architecture, design patterns, current state of development

 Fourier-Motzkin elimination, and all the other supplementary features described above were written in Haskell by me, then I translated them into JavaScript.
-Algebraic datatypes (Maybe, Either) were also used in th Haskell way and implemented in JavaScript, using the idea of **case objects** of Scala (and Smalltalk), and the familiat prototypal inheritance technique.
+Algebraic datatypes (`Maybe`, `Either`) were also used in th Haskell way and implemented in JavaScript, using the idea of **case objects** of Scala (and Smalltalk), and the familiar *prototypal inheritance* technique.

-Despite of these components made clear, the other business logic components of the program got stuck in bad design, now the project is somewhat stuck.
-In future, I plan to rewrite these parts using a declarative functional programming technique, probalby monad transformers and some models from the design patterns of some of the effect-modelling Haskell  libraries.
+Despite of these components made clear, the other business logic components of the program got stuck in bad design: now the project is somewhat stuck.
+In future, I plan to rewrite these parts using a declarative functional programming technique, probably monad transformers and some models from the design patterns of some of the effect-modelling Haskell  libraries.

 ### Used languages (currently)

 - Backend: the little EPR has been written in PHP
 - The editor itself is entirely done by client-side JavaScript
-- Haskell is used as a documantation only, but many parts of the JavaScript are translation from originally implemented and tested in Haskell.
+- Haskell is used as a documentation/analysing/checking tool only, but many parts of the JavaScript are almost direct translation from originally implemented and tested in Haskell.
     - The client-side has a cc.
 20% of Haskell features
     - The PHP backend also has some Haskell-influenced designs
 - Agda is a future plan only: to represent the collision detection „engine” in it, especially the Fourier-Motzkin elimination, and also some supplentary features.
 There are yet some consstency problems with modelling degenerated polygons.